Pumped-storage hydropower plants

 The next step sees the transformers (9) transmit the electricity produced in the plant, for consumption by the homes and industries that form part of the grid (10) via high voltage transmission lines.

 Once the electricity is generated the water falls through the drainage channel (11) to the lower reservoir, where it is stored again.

 Pumped hydroelectric plants thereby bring efficient energy storage, offer a long-term solution and facilitate the integration of renewable energies into the system and bring high returns.

-Another of the Spanish group's major pumping initiatives is the Tâmega hydroelectric complex, which will involve the construction of three new power plants on the river of the same name,a tributary of the Duero located in northern Portugal, near Oporto.
-The three power plants will total 1,158 MW installed capacity, representing an increase of 6% in the total installed electrical power in the country.
-The complex will be capable of producing 1,766 GWh per year, enough to meet the energy needs of the neighbouring towns and the cities of Braga and Guimarães (440,000 homes).
-In the same way, it wil contribute almost 900 MW of pumping capacity to the portugueese electric system, wich implies an increase of 40 % with regard to pumping megawatts that nowadays are provided by the country.
+Another of the Spanish group's major pumping initiatives is the Tâmega hydroelectric complex, whose complex is made up of three new plants on the river of the same name, a tributary of the Douro, located in northern Portugal, near Oporto.
+The three power plants have a total installed capacity of 1,158 MW, representing an increase of 6 % in the total installed electrical power in the country.
+The complex is capable of producing 1,766 GWh per year, enough to meet the energy needs of the neighbouring towns and the cities of Braga and Guimarães (440,000 homes).
+In the same way, it contributes almost 900 MW of pumping capacity to the portugueese electric system, wich implies an increase of 40 % with regard to pumping megawatts that nowadays are provided by the country.